What is oriental flavor ramen & is it vegan? You’d be surprised!

 Oriental ramen is mostly a soy sauce-flavored ramen with ginger, onion, turmeric, and garlic seasoning.

-There is some confusion about vegan ramen.
+But there’s some confusion about vegan ramen.
 Many people claim that oriental flavor ramen is vegan.

 In this post we'll cover: